lucieexu27/lucie-xu-web/content/authors/admin/_index.md

 highlight_name: true
 ---

-Lucie Xu is a 3rd year Ph.D. student of Economics at Emory University.
+Lucie Xu is a 3rd year Ph.D. student of Economics and George.
+W. Woodruff Fellow at Emory University.
 She received her B.A. in Economics and Mathematics at Georgetown University.
-She has worked as a summer research intern at the Office of the Comptroller of the Currency in Washington, DC.
-Lucie’s primary research interest is microeconomic theory.
+Lucie’s primary research interest is microeconomic theory, specifically information design and privacy.